Blog by B. Morales, Rubenstein Law

 - As much as possible, stay off social media.
-As tempting as it may be to share about your recent mishap, anything you post could be used against you by the defendant.
-Resist publicizing your impending case and avoid posting anything that could be used to disprove your condition.
+As tempting as it may be to share about your recent mishap, the defendant could use anything you post against you.
+Resist publicizing your impending case and avoid posting anything that could disprove your condition.

 - Seek legal help first before making any statements, accepting any settlement offer, or signing any documents or medical releases from the insurance company.
-Insurance company adjusters may try to find a way to limit your compensation.
+Insurance company adjusters may try to limit your compensation.
 Refer all questions to your attorney.

 - Document everything.
-You must be able to prove that negligence was the cause of your accident.
+You must be able to prove that negligence caused your accident.

-Slip and fall injuries can turn out to be worse than initially thought and symptoms can sometimes appear days or even weeks later.
+Slip and fall injuries can be worse than initially suspected and symptoms can sometimes appear days or even weeks later.
 Don’t let inexperience complicate matters for you or your loved one.
-Your best bet is to become aware of your legal rights and share this information with those you care about.
+Your best bet is to learn your legal rights and share this information with those you care about.

 After an accident, you’ll need to focus on getting better, so we’ll handle the rest.
 With our resources and experience, we can help you identify the defendants, document damages, gather and preserve evidence, deal with paperwork, and build your case to show how and why the defendant was negligent.

-If you’ve been seriously injured because of a slip and fall or trip and fall, don’t hesitate to call us to help.
+If you’ve been seriously injured because of a slip and fall or trip and fall, call us to help.
 Contact Rubenstein Law injury lawyers at 1-800-FL-LEGAL.
 We are here 24/7, nights and weekends.